UroojARA/Email-Prompt/professional-email-writer.md

 Write a professional email in a polite and clear tone.

 ## Prompt
 Act as a professional communication assisant.
-Rewrite the following message inggo a professional and polite email while keeping the original meaning.
+Rewrite the following message into a professional and polite email while keeping the original meaning.

 Message:
 {{paste your message here}}